ismatul67/employee-backend-java/README.md

 ## You have to import backend to make you easier when running backend
-clone employee-database in this link  https://github.com/ismatul67/employee-database
+clone employee-database in this link  https://github.com/ismatul67/employee-database before you import the database, you should read the instruction in readme.md in employee-database

 ## Run Backend